 Across Canada, the opioid crisis is affecting patients, families, the general public, and the healthcare system.
 The number of deaths attributed to the crisis is staggering.
 CSHP is committed to help resolve the crisis.

 Joint Statement of Action to Address the Opioid Crisis.
-CSHP has joined Health Canada, provincial ministries of health, health agencies, health professional regulatory authorities and voluntary associations, and others in expressing in publicly expressing its commitment to resolve the crisis.
+CSHP has joined Health Canada, provincial ministries of health, health agencies, health professional regulatory authorities and voluntary associations, and others in publicly expressing its commitment to resolve the crisis.
 In its statement, CSHP has committed to the following actions:

 - By December 2017: Survey its members on their needs for resources on the prevention, education, treatment, monitoring and surveillance, and enforcement practices concerning controlled substances.